sciapp/gr/lib/grm/grplot/README.md

 numeric and a categorical variable.
 The resulting bars represent the frequency or quantity of different categories of the data.

-The expected data is one column representing the y data.
+The expected data is one column representing the y-data.

 Possible parameters for the bar plot are: